Vision and process

 Focus your app

-When planning your Windows Store app or Windows Phone app you should determine not only what your app will do and who it's for, but also what your app will be great at.
+When planning your Windows Runtime app, you should determine not only what your app will do and who it's for, but also what your app will be great at.
 At the core of every great app is a strong concept that provides a solid foundation.

 Photosynth, for example, focuses on the core scenario of how to capture photo panoramas as quickly and seamlessly as possible.
 Or, say you want to create a photo app.
 Thinking about the reasons users work with, save, and share their photos, you’ll realize that they want to relive memories, connect with others through the photos, and keep the photos safe.
 These, then, are the things that you want the app to be great at, and you use these experience goals to guide you through the rest of the design process.